clap-rs/clap/examples/tutorial_builder/04_02_validate.md

 ? failed
 error: invalid value 'foobar' for '<PORT>': `foobar` isn't a port number

-For more information try '--help'
+For more information, try '--help'.

 $ 04_02_validate 0
 ? failed
 error: invalid value '0' for '<PORT>': port not in range 1-65535

-For more information try '--help'
+For more information, try '--help'.

 ```